-Anyone who’s in the process of buying a home will know that closing day is when they’ll have to hand over the check for the remaining balance of their purchase.
+Known as a closing credit, it can be worth several thousand dollars.
+Anyone who’s buying a home will know that closing day is when they’ll have to hand over the check for the remaining balance of their purchase.
 But did you know that closing days can also end with the seller handing you a check?
-Known as a closing credit, and it can be worth several thousand dollars.
-There are a lot of good reasons why closing credit can be beneficial for both parties.
+There are many good reasons why closing credit can be beneficial for both parties.
 Below, we’ll explain each one and how you can use closing credits to your advantage when buying a home.

 Why are Closing Credits Used?Why are Closing Credits Used?

-Let’s say you found a great listing and made an offer that the seller accepted.
+You found a great listing and made an offer that the seller accepted.
 You start your due diligence and, during the home inspection, find that there are some areas of the home in need of a little TLC.
 Perhaps cracks appear on a number of the walls, or mildew is found under the bathroom sink.
-Whatever it is, these are issues that are going to cost money to fix.
+Whatever it is, these are issues that will cost money to fix.
 Assuming the home hasn’t been listed in an ‘as-is’ manner, you may be able to negotiate for closing credits from the seller.

 How do Closing Credits Work?How do Closing Credits Work?